Spirent/openperf/tests/aat/api/v1/docs/PacketCapturesApi.md

 Bulk delete packet captures

-Delete multiple packet captures in a best-effort manner.
-Captures can only be deleted when inactive.
-Active or Non-existant capture ids do not cause errors.
+Delete multiple captures in a best-effort manner.
+Captures may only be deleted when inactive and not being transferred.
+Active, captures which are being transferred or non-existant capture ids do not cause errors.
 Also deletes results and captured packets associated with the capture.
 Idempotent.

 ### Example
 ```python